brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Unfortunately, it has a significant client FPS hit on my (8-core) laptop.
 See the "ZGC" benchmark in the benchmarks folder.

 `-XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive` enables it, but allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
-Note that ZGC does not seem to like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.
+Note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 ### Shenandoah